Emergency calls

 Status for London Fire Brigade

-The Government is working in partnership with the National Fire Chiefs Council (NFCC) to implement infrastructure and strategic solutions for control rooms to improve the sharing of risk critical information between fire control rooms, and in the longer term, between fire and police/ambulance control rooms.
-This will allow the transfer of information between control rooms to be electronic instead of a control room operator having to manually contact the other service by telephone.
-The system is called “Multi Agency Information Transfer” (MAIT) and will allow information to be transferred between control rooms much quicker.
-This project is progressing well, and a supplier has been identified and a contract has now been awarded.
-The Supplier is currently working with the Home Office on the MAIT implementation.
-The Home Office has also been working closely with the National Fire Chiefs Council to implement MAIT across all English Fire Control Rooms.
-Three early adopters have been identified, two of which are now connected to MAIT with the third to be connected shortly.
-It is hoped that the rest of the control rooms will be onboarded by the end of the year and then MAIT will be fully operational across all English Fire and Rescue Services.
+The previous Government worked with the National Fire Chiefs Council (NFCC) to implement Infrastructure and strategic solutions for control rooms to improve the sharing of risk critical information between fire control rooms and, in the longer term, between fire and police/ambulance control rooms.
+This allows the transfer of information between control rooms to be electronic instead of a control room operator having to manually contact the other service by telephone.
+The system is called “Multi Agency Information Transfer” (MAIT) and allows information to be transferred between control rooms much more quickly.
+This project is progressing well.
+The system is now operational in 3 fire control rooms serving 8 FRSs and continues to be rolled out across England with an implementation plan of 3 fire control rooms per month.
+According to plans, all English fire control rooms should be connected to MAIT by the end of 2024.

 There are two Airwave Talkgroups (radio channels), a “Fire Broadcast Talkgroup” and a “JESIP (Joint Emergency Services Interoperability Principles) Multi Agency Talkgroup” to improve the sharing of information between fire, police and ambulance.

-In conjunction with the NFCC, the Government has provided funding for two Fire Control Managers to be seconded to assist with development of the National Operational Guidance for Fire Control staff.
+Funding for two Fire Control Managers to be seconded to assist with development of the National Operational Guidance for Fire Control staff has been provided.
 This included updating the current Fire Survival Guidance and training.

 Survival Guidance for all incident types, emergency call management people at risk and Fire Control Command guidance have now been published.
 Fire and rescue services are now able to integrate this guidance into their own policies and procedures.